Leon Jones: Dunfermline Athletic

+Eastern

+On 19 December 2022, Jones joined Hong Kong Premier League club Eastern.
+He instantly made an impact in Eastern's defence and was highly rated by the local media.
+He played 8 times for his new club and scored once in his first HKPL season.
+As a result of his impressive performances Jones was named in various Hong Kong squads in the lead up to the 2023 AFC Asia Cup, however he was unable to attend any squads due to an ongoing injury.
+His appearances in his first season was limited due to injuries.

+On 16 March 2024, Jones received his first Player of the Match award against title rivals Lee Man.
+During his second season, Jones continued to play an important role helping his club finish 3rd in the HKPL, reach the Hong Kong Senior Shield final for a second successive season, win the FA Cup and thus qualify for the 2024/2025 Asian Champions League 2 group stage.
+This would turn out to be Jones' final season with Eastern.
+He ended his time with the club with 24 appearances, 2 goals and 1 assist.

+Kitchee

+On 27 June 2024, Kitchee president Ken Ng announced that the club had signed Jones.

+On 2 July 2024, Jones officially joined Kitchee.

+Eastern District

+On 29 August 2025, Jones was revealed as a new signing for newly promoted club Eastern District.

 International career

 Jones represented Scotland up to under-17 level.
 Born by a Scottish father and a Hong Kong mother, he is also eligible to represent both Hong Kong and China.

-On March 20, 2013, Jones was named captain and made his international youth debut in a 2-0 loss to Germany at a U15 International Tournament held in Bruno de Marchi, Italy.
+On 20 March 2013, Jones was named captain and made his international youth debut in a 2–0 loss to Germany U-15 at a U15 International Tournament held in Bruno de Marchi, Italy.
 Jones was selected as part of the 2013 Sky Sports Victory Shield Scotland Squad, alongside fellow Hearts teammate Sean McKirdy.
-He would go to captain the side to victory in a 1-0 win over England on November 29, 2013, becoming the first to do so since 1998.
+He would go to captain the side to victory in the tournament with a 1–0 win over England U-16 on 29 November 2013, becoming the first to do so since 1998.
 During his international youth career, Jones would represent and captain the under-15, under-16 and under-17 national sides, amassing 12 youth caps.